-- Support - access to PhD studentships and support staff to support your career development.
+- Support - access to PhD studentships programmes, dependent on the nature of the Fellowship, and communal support staff to support your career development.

-- Mentoring and guidance – senior academic as mentor from day one they provide one-to-one advice and guidance on grant writing and peer review to ensure the best opportunity for success, and act as an independent advisor to your career progression.
+- Mentoring and guidance – senior academic mentor from day one.
+They provide one-to-one advice and guidance on grant writing and peer review to ensure the best opportunity for success, and act as an independent advisor to your career progression.
 You will also become a full member of a Faculty research group, providing you with access to wider support and guidance.